Are you planning your Gili Trawangan itinerary and looking for the best things to do in the Gili Islands? You’ve come to the right place!

 Diving spots around Gili Trawangan

-My first dive site was Bounty Wreck.
-This is a floating platform which was abandoned many years ago.
-It has since sunk into the ocean and is now fully covered in coral.
+It’s a floating platform that was abandoned many years ago and has since sunk into the ocean and is now fully covered in coral.
 It was a great dive where I saw plenty of tropical fish as well as turtles.

 After psyching myself up and mentally preparing to come face to face with this creature, I was left disappointed after only seeing a few turtles.
 However, it was a beautiful dive, with great visibility in the crystal clear water.

-9) Night market at the market square
+Visit the night market at the market square

 It’s popular among locals as well as tourists.
-You will be spoiled for choice with a variety of Indonesian street food as well as meat skewers and fresh fish on offer.
+You’ll be spoiled for choice with a variety of Indonesian street food as well as meat skewers and fresh fish on offer.

 Partying on Gili Trawangan

-10) Partyingon Gili Trawangan

 The hostels in Gili T are notorious for attracting a devout partying crowd and if you stay at one of them, it could quite possibly lead to you switching between being intoxicated and hungover your entire trip.